Z-siteA Companion to the Works of Louis Zukofsky

 69.6 “To the short day and the great sweep of shadow”: see introductory note to “’Mantis’”; translation by P.H.
 Wicksteed in the Temple Classics edition.
 Dante’s sestina, designated as Canzone, is included in TP 143-144 as translated by D.G.
 Rossetti.

 70.5 —Our world will not stand it, / the implications of a too regular form: quoting a 30 Oct.
 1934 letter from WCW in response to “’Mantis’”: “I myself dread the implications of too regular form—our world will not stand it.
 The result of the implied comparison being unreality.
 This is usually interpreted as falsity” (WCW/LZ 202).

-70.9 Circe in E’s Cantos: Circe appears scattered through the early Cantos of EP, but particularly in Canto I and in Canto XXXIX, which evokes Odysseus and his men dawdling in sensual inertia at Circe’s house.
-LZ appears concerned here with the idea of the recurrence of past figures in contemporary work.
-See Golston who draws a connection between Circe as a predatory female and the mantis figure in Dali’s reworking of Millet (346).
+Circe in E’s Cantos: Circe appears scattered through the early Cantos of EP, but particularly in Canto I and in Canto XXXIX, which evokes Odysseus and his men dawdling in sensual inertia at Circe’s house.
+So clearly EP’s Circe is here taken as a recurrence of the prototype of a femme fatale or devouring female figure that Caillois argues the female mantis is the instinctual archetype.
+See Golston 346.

 71.31 The Wisconsin Elkhorn Independent: a community paper; Elkhorn is not far from Madison and LZ must have heard of the paper during his year teaching at the University of Wisconsin in 1930-1931.

 71.32 “Rags make paper, paper makes money…: this is a traditional jingle often identified as 18th century.
 “Rags” here refers to the common use of rags as the primary pulp material in early paper manufacture (Jane Kamensky & Lindsay Silver, personal communication).